danja/webplot/README.md

 _for detailed updates see [devlog](https://github.com/danja/webplot/blob/main/docs/devlog.md)_

+There are some Python/Jupyter Notebook simulations in the [sums](https://github.com/danja/webplot/tree/main/sums) directory.

 **2022-01-13**

 The microcontroller/drawing bot part of the system is working, to an extent.
 That extent is currently a disappointingly small area.
 The theoretical drawing area for the configuration I'm using is shown here: